ioBroker/ioBroker.docs/docs/en/basics/glossary.md

 * **Multihost Mode**

 ioBroker's multihost mode can be used to distribute control tasks to several computers if they require special interfaces (e.g. reading electricity meters in the basement).
 Furthermore, multiple hosts can be used to evenly distribute the load or memory usage.
 In multihost mode, one host is defined as the master; all others are slaves.
-The master controls all slaves and also the distribution of the instances to the slaves.
+The master controls all slaves and also the distribution of instances to the slaves.

 * **Node Red**